cormacmattimoe/SoftwareQualityAssuranceFinalCa/ReadMe.md

     - If you click on the result it will navigate you to the Test Report.
 -   When a test case fails, the user is given a rundown of the mistake, which aids in identifying the problem's root cause.

+ # Retrospective

+**Retrospectives** are meetings held at the end of each Sprint where team members collectively analyze how things went in order to improve the process for the next Sprint.
+In the instance of the project, I will cover three questions:

+ 1. What went well in the project?
+ 2. What could be improved
+ 3. What I would do differently?

+ ### What went well?

+ * My Sprint backlog and task estimations at the beginning of the project definitely helped me remain on schedule and gave me a better knowledge of the approaches used in industry to calculate task estimates.
+ * I have gained a greater understanding of Test Driven Development and how important it is when coding.
+ * In addition, I gained a deeper grasp of pull requests and their importance in Software Quality Assurance.

+### What could be improved?

+* Time management - I felt I spent too much time trying to get different features to work instead of completing others and returning back to the feature, so could definitely improve this part.

+* Unit testing - create more unit tests to expand the application even further.

+ ### What I would do differently?

+* Created more pull requests to notify me to go back and change problems.
+This would be very important wheh working as a team and review eachothers code.